The best readers in town.

 (Please note that if you change the title of the script, we may not know it’s a resubmission and thus might possibly send it back to the same reader just by luck of the draw.)

-We recommend no more than one resubmission to the same reader within any 6-month period.
+We allow one resubmission to the same reader within any 6-month period.
 It is in your best interest to get a second opinion; fresh eyes almost always catch things the first reader did not.

 You may well have questions for the reader after receiving your coverage, or might wish to bounce ideas around with them.
 Awesome!
 Here is our policy on follow-ups: